 According to the ACLS guidelines, management is very straight-forward.
 The patient is unstable, so electrically cardiovert him.
 Unfortunately, cardioversion never seems to work in these really sick patients.
 However, I will always give cardioversion a shot first.

 - Dose: Use full dose electricity on the first attempt (200 joules on my biphasic machine)

 - Positioning: An anterior-posterior pad positioning is probably better than anterior-lateral

-- Sedation: Sure, a little pain is better than death – but although your patients may not appreciate how sick they really are, they will certainly remember any pain you inflict.
+- Sedation: Sure, a little pain is better than death.
+On the other hand, although your patients may not appreciate how sick they really are, they will certainly remember any pain you inflict.
 Some sedation and analgesia will be greatly appreciated.
 The choice of agent is difficult.
 Essentially all sedatives will drop your blood pressure, which could be catastrophic.
-Ketamine, my go to in many other scenarios, can increase heart rate and has a prolonged sedative effect, which is problematic when I am trying to assess ongoing shock and mental status.
+Ketamine, my go to in many other scenarios, has a prolonged sedative effect, which is problematic when I am trying to assess ongoing shock and mental status.
 Therefore, etomidate is my first line agent for this patient, at a dose of 0.1mg/kg or approximately 7-10mg.
 A subdissociative dose of ketamine or a small dose of fentanyl may also be reasonable

 - I will usually try 2 or 3 shocks in rapid sequence, but if the first is not successful, I have rarely seen success on a second or third

 - Anticoagulation: If the onset of atrial fibrillation is unknown, or the patient is in permanent atrial fibrillation, the risk of stroke after cardioversion is increased.
 In the unstable patient, a rapid attempt at cardioversion is still warranted, but starting heparin as soon as possible afterwards is a good idea